 Loan forgiveness is available for funds used to pay eight weeks of payroll and other qualified expenses.
 The amount of loan forgiveness may be reduced if the employer reduces the number of employees compared to the prior year, or if the employer reduces the pay of any employee by more than 25 as of the last calendar quarter.
 Forgiveness may also include additional wages paid to tipped workers.
 To apply for loan forgiveness, borrowers must contact their lender and submit the required documentation.
 The lender must render a decision within 60 days.
 If a balance remains after the loan forgiveness is considered, the outstanding amount with have a maximum maturity date of 10 years after the application for loan forgiveness.

-Other Relief Information
+Additional Relief Information

 The CARES Act expands eligibility for emergency Economic Injury Disaster Loans (EIDL) to businesses with fewer than 500 employees, sole proprietors or independent contractors, or Employee Stock Ownership Plans (ESOPs) with fewer than 500 employees.
 A $10,000 emergency advance is available within three days after applying for an EIDL.
 If the application is denied, the applicant is not required to repay the advance.